Oregon: Colleges and universities

 Oregon is home to a wide variety of private colleges, the majority of which are located in the Portland area.
-The University of Portland and Marylhurst University are both Catholic universities located in or near Portland, affiliated with the Congregation of Holy Cross, and the Sisters of the Holy Names of Jesus and Mary, respectively.
+The University of Portland, a Catholic university, is affiliated with the Congregation of Holy Cross.
 Reed College, a rigorous liberal arts college in Portland, was ranked by Forbes as the 52nd best college in the country in 2015.

 Other private institutions in Portland include Lewis & Clark College; Multnomah University; Portland Bible College; Warner Pacific College; Cascade College; the National University of Natural Medicine; and Western Seminary, a theological graduate school.
 Pacific University is in the Portland suburb of Forest Grove.
 There are also private colleges further south in the Willamette Valley.
 McMinnville is home to Linfield College, while nearby Newberg is home to George Fox University.
 Salem is home to two private schools: Willamette University (the state's oldest, established during the provisional period) and Corban University.
 Also located near Salem is Mount Angel Seminary, one of America's largest Roman Catholic seminaries.
 The state's second medical school, the College of Osteopathic Medicine of the Pacific, Northwest, is located in Lebanon.
 Eugene is home to three private colleges: Bushnell University, New Hope Christian College, and Gutenberg College.

 Law and government

 A writer in the Oregon Country book A Pacific Republic, written in 1839, predicted the territory was to become an independent republic.
-Four years later, in 1843, settlers of the Willamette Valley voted in majority for a republic government.
-The Oregon Country functioned in this way until August 13, 1848, when Oregon was annexed by the United States and a territorial government was established.
+Four years later, in 1843, settlers of the Willamette Valley voted in majority for a republican form of government.
+The Oregon Country functioned in this way until August 13, 1848, when Oregon was annexed by the U.S. and a territorial government was established.
 Oregon maintained a territorial government until February 14, 1859, when it was granted statehood.

+Structure

-Oregon state government has a separation of powers similar to the federal government.
-It has three branches:
+Oregon state government has a separation of powers similar to the federal government, with three branches: